 The withdrawal of the United Kingdom (UK) from the EU has had ramifications for IVD manufacturers.
+Among other things, IVD manufacturers have to follow new procedures in the UK including appointment of a UK Responsible Person to manage their compliance efforts in the UK.

-The UK Medicine and Healthcare products Regulatory Agency (MHRA) issued guidance on the regulation of IVDs in the UK following Brexit, and changed the applicable legislation in the UK to take account of the fact that the UK is now a free-standing regulatory regime.
-However, the UK remains broadly aligned with the EU Directive.
+The UK Medicine and Healthcare products Regulatory Agency (MHRA) issued guidance on the regulation of IVDs in the UK following Brexit, and changed the applicable legislation in the UK to take account of the fact that the UK is not a free-standing regulatory regime.

-As described in these provisions, MHRA will continue to recognize CE marks within Great Britain, which is defined as England, Scotland and Wales, up to July 2030 for certain devices in order to align with EU transition periods.
-Companies wishing to place IVDs on the UK market are also required to register with MHRA and have to appoint a UK Responsible Person to manage their compliance efforts in the UK, but are still able to sell CE-IVD marked products in Great Britain.
-From approximately July 2025, new legislation will apply in the UK to better align with the IVDR and other international requirements, including requirements for the new marking called a UK Conformity Assessed mark (UKCA).
+As described in these provisions, MHRA will continue to recognize CE marks until July 2024.
+Companies wishing to place IVDs on the UK market have been required to register with MHRA since January 1, 2021, but are still able to sell CE-IVD marked products in Great Britain, which is defined as England, Scotland and Wales, until July 2024.
+From approximately July 2024, when new legislation is intended to come into force, companies selling in the UK will have to obtain a new marking called a UK Conformity Assessed mark (UKCA) in order to place a diagnostic device into commerce in Great Britain.
 This mark, which can be obtained now, is not recognized in EU countries, meaning that companies that wish to sell in the UK and the EU will have to seek both a UKCA and CE-IVD mark in the future.
 The EU legislative framework applies in Northern Ireland, meaning that companies can still, and will still be able to, sell tests in Northern Ireland under applicable EU IVD regulations including the current IVDR.